b9Joker108/b9_2026_canberra_aus_everything_open_conf_108/contemplations/smartwatch_paradigm_shift_v1_14102025.md

 Would you like me to synthesize these into an annotated bibliography — each entry with 3–4 sentences explaining how it directly supports your archival critique of “signal vs. noise” and the “change of guard” in wearables?
 That would give you a ready‑to‑deploy scholarly apparatus.

+NB: I can SEE the cartoon/caricature of "consumer pacification" ...
+To be realised.